-A 71-year-old male presented to the hospital with severe dyspnea on exertion.
+A 71-year-old male presented to the hospital with severe dyspnoea on exertion.
 Ten days earlier, he experienced an excruciating pain in the middle of the chest while walking his dog.
-He described the pain as "heavy pressure" and "squeezing," rating it a seven out of ten.
+He described the pain as "heavy pressure" and "squeezing", rating it a 7 out of 10.
 The pain worsened with continued walking, spreading to his jaw and upper abdomen.
 The pain was not relieved with rest, and it persisted for a couple of hours.
-The patient experienced unusual shortness of breath the next day while doing simple tasks, which progressed over the next few days till his admission to our hospital.
-He also reported recent nausea, poor oral intake, diminished urine output, and lightheadedness for the past ten days.
+The patient experienced unusual shortness of breath the next day while doing simple tasks, which progressed over the next few days until his admission to our hospital.
+He also reported recent nausea, poor oral intake, diminished urine output, and lightheadedness for the past 10 days.

-The patient confirmed a history of hypertension, alcohol use disorder, and 30-pack years of smoking.
+The patient confirmed a history of hypertension, alcohol use disorder, and 30-pack-years of smoking.
 He denied any other significant medical history.
-He has been taking losartan for the past two years.
+He has been taking losartan for the past 2 years.

-Upon presentation, his vital signs were stable, with a blood pressure of 126/88mmHg, heart rate of 97 bpm, and oxygen saturation of 98% on room air.
+Upon presentation, his vital signs were stable, with a blood pressure of 126/88 mm Hg, heart rate of 97 bpm, and oxygen saturation of 98% on room air.
 He was afebrile.